Skip to main content

 Long-running responses keep going in the background

 Chat responses, especially in Deep Thinking or Research mode, can take a minute or two to finish.
-You don’t have to wait — leaving the chat lets the response continue streaming in the background, and Libra notifies you when it’s done.
+You don’t have to wait — leaving the chat lets the response continue in the background, and Libra tells you when it’s done.

 Libra mascot with a clipboard

 Send a long Research prompt, then jump to another project to keep working.
-The bell turns active when your answer is ready; click the row to jump straight back to the chat at the right scroll position.
+The bell tells you when your answer is ready; click the row to jump straight back to the chat.

-The notification-center entry is per-session and per-device — refreshing the page or signing out clears in-session entries that haven’t been opened.
+The notification-center entry is per-session and per-device — it’s created in the browser tab that was running the chat, so refreshing the page or signing out clears it.
 Server-backed notifications (sharing, license changes, etc.) survive reloads.
-Notification center bell open with a background chat completion entry under Updates
+Notification center bell open with a background chat completion entry under Messages

 Tips for getting good answers